Guide to Making Your Own Paper Lanterns

 First, open the lantern.

-You can make a bigger hole by inserting the metal expander through it carefully.
-The four corners of the top of the expander meet in two points.
-Stick those pins into the lantern's eyelets.
+Carefully insert the metal expander through the widened hole.
+Each corner of the expander's top reaches a pair of points.
+Get those prongs into the lantern's eyelets.
 The lower end of the expander will fit snugly into the larger one.
 When installed properly, your expander should curve.

 First, choose the designs you'd like to see on your lantern.
 I cut them into roughly 6-inch lengths.
 Larger patches will be more of a challenge to secure to the lantern.
 Creasing is possible.
 You can also make overlap possible by cutting the design.
 To do this, slits must be cut into the paper.
 Observe my Decoupage Egg creation for Easter!